janielecustodio/VBOHCA/README.md

 ### auxiliary
 Stores auxiliary SAS data files.
 ### input
 Stores input data files, obtained from the [Open VB data portal](https://data.vbgov.com/).
-Users must download three data files, which should be saved as .xslx: EMS_Calls_For_Service, Fire_Calls_For_Service, and Police_Calls_For_Service.
-These files are processed in the SAS program, which generates the OHCA occurrences for a given time period.
-Details of the analysis can be found in the aforementioned paper (Custodio and Lejeune, 2020)
+Users must upload three data files, which should be saved as .xslx: EMS_Calls_For_Service, Fire_Calls_For_Service, and Police_Calls_For_Service.
+These files are processed by the SAS program, which generates the OHCA occurrences for a given time period.
+Details of the analysis can be found in Custodio and Lejeune, 2020.

 ### Random Sample
 Contains a random sample generated using the MATLAB code available with this package.

 ### Shortest Paths
 The folder "Shapefiles" shapefiles used to calculate the shortest paths using the road distances.
 Input files were obtained from the [VB Open GIS portal](https://gis.data.vbgov.com/) and [US Census Bureau](https://data.gov/organization/census-gov/).
 The QGIS Project VBOHCA contains the map used in the analysis.